AlBarnesiv/AlBarnesiv/README.md

 # 👋 Hi, I'm Al Barnes

 My journey into tech began as a middle schooler with a passion for creating "cool" things online.
-I taught myself HTML 4 & 5, CSS, & JavaScript to reach the "grand" ideas my middle school mind had at the time.
+I taught myself HTML 4 & 5, CSS, & JavaScript to create my "grand" ideas at the time.
 After a bit I set my sights higher and moved on to game development, using engines such as RPG Maker XP, GameMaker, and FPS Maker, teaching myself Ruby, FPI, and GML along the way.

 With the passion for software still burning bright, I've recently decided to transition away from the Fitness Industry to Software Development.
 To support this shift, I enrolled in a flexible Computer Science Bachelor program at Western Governors University (WGU).
 Through my studies and self-teaching, I've become proficient in several programming languages and continue to expand my skills.